Constraints and Time Evolution in Generic $f$(Riemann) Gravity: Introduction

-where $f(R_{\mu\nu\rho\sigma})$ is a differentiable scalar invariant of the Riemann curvature tensor.
+where $f(R_{\mu\nu\rho\sigma})$ is a differentiable scalar invariant of the Riemann curvature tensor (we are taking the Newton's constant $\kappa=1$).
+We consider the metric tensor to be the independent field.
 We shall work in the metric formulation and in $n$ dimensions.
 Canonical analysis of this type of theory was given in the pioneering work \cite{Deruelle}, whose notation we shall adapt here.
 Our analysis mostly agrees with those of \cite{Deruelle}, however, we shall make some corrections and also recast the Hamiltonian formulation of the theory in the rather beautiful Fischer-Marsden form \cite{Fischer-Marsden}.
-Such a construction easily allows one to define Killing initial data (KID) and approximate KIDs that are used in the definition of non-stationary energy contained in a spatial hypersurface \cite{Dain,Kroon1,Altas1,Kroon2,Altas2}.
-There are many papers dedicated to many aspects of the $f(R_{\mu\nu\rho\sigma})$ theory.
-For example in \cite{TekinRapid}, the particle spectrum, the masses of the perturbative excitations of this generic theory with one massive spin-2, one massless spin-2, and a massive spin-0 the particle was given around any one of its constant curvature vacua.
-In \cite{Senturk}, conserved charges of the theory were constructed.
+Such a construction easily allows one to define the Killing initial (KID) and the approximate KIDs that are used in the definition of non-stationary energy contained in a spatial hypersurface \cite{Dain,Kroon1,Altas1,Kroon2,Altas2}.
+These computations would be relevant to identifying the initial gravitational wave content.
+Many papers are dedicated to various aspects of the $f(R_{\mu\nu\rho\sigma})$ theory.
+For example in \cite{TekinRapid}, the particle spectrum, the masses of the perturbative excitations of this generic theory with one massive spin-$2$, one massless spin-$2$, and a massive spin-$0$ particle was given around any one of its constant curvature vacua.
+In \cite{Senturk}, conserved charges of the theory, such as energy-momentum and angular momentum, were constructed.

-Here one of our goals is to expound upon the ADM analysis and give sufficient details of the computations in such a way that the reader can follow all the details rather easily.
-We also apply our results to the recently discussed pure $R^{2}$ gravity.
-We made a meticulous effort to write all the proofs of our statements in the appendices so as not to significantly cut the flow of the discussion in the main text.
+Here one of our goals is to expound upon the Arnowitt-Deser-Misner (ADM) analysis \cite{ADM} and give sufficient details of the computations, so that the reader can follow all the details rather easily.
+We also apply our results to pure $R^{2}$ and $R_{\mu\nu}R^{\mu\nu}$ theories.
+We made a meticulous effort to write all the proofs of our statements in the appendices, so as not to significantly cut the flow of the discussion in the main text.

+The layout of this paper is as follows: In section II, we introduce the action and the field equations of $f$(Riemann) theories.
+In section III, we summarize the ADM splitting \cite{ADM} of the action, which yields the Hamiltonian, the constraint equations, and then the time-evolution equations of the initial data on the hypersurface.
+In section IV, we introduce the construction of the nonstationary energy for $f$(Riemann) theories.
+In section V, we consider the $R^{2}$ and $R_{\mu\nu}R^{\mu\nu}$ theories as examples.
+The computations are long, therefore, we give most of the details of the calculations in Appendices.